renkodiranje/movie-search/README.md

+#Movie search

+##This application allows searching movies, from a json file.
+I used ReactJS

 # Getting Started with Create React App

-This application allows searching movies, from a json file.
-I used reactjs This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+##This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts